Xakkusu/1_project_pilates/README.md

 6. Go back to the Code tab.
 Wait a few minutes for the build to finish and refresh your repository where a Deployments section will show the deployed project.

 The live link can be found here - [Pipalates](https://xakkusu.github.io/1_project_pilates/index.html)

+How to run the project locally:
+Fork the repository:
+    - Log in (or sign up) to Github.
+    - Go to the repository for: Xakkusu/1_project_pilates.
+    - Click the Fork button in the top right corner.

+#### Clone repository:
+1. Log in (or sign up) to GitHub.
+2. Go to the repository for: Xakkusu/1_project_pilates.
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.
+6. A clone of the repository will now be created on your machine.

 ## CREDITS
 ### Media